 No products in the cart.

-Cannabis and Hemp Law and Practice in Illinois: The Nuts and Bolts (IL)
+Cannabis and Hemp Law and Business in Illinois: The Nuts and Bolts (IL)

 Now that Cannabis will be legal for recreational use in Illinois in January, there are all sorts of questions related to the law, relevant to a variety of practice areas.